Skip to main content

 Typically you will be interviewed by two people; usually one member of staff and one other professional or service user.

-There are two assessments you will be asked to complete during the day; a written exercise and a one-to-one interview.
+There are two assessments you will be asked to complete during the day; a written exercise and an individual interview.

 Written exercise

-The written exercise is based on the Social workers, resilience, positive emotions and optimism article.
 You should read and consider this before your interview.
-On the day, we will ask you to write your response to a set of questions sent by email.
+We will ask you to write your response using a set of questions provided on the day of your interview.

 This is not an academic interview.
 We want to learn more about: